alextech/constructable-style-loader/README.md

 };
 ```

-If `constructable-style-loader` is chained after `purgecss-loader`, in this case purgecss will be given AST root from PostCSS
+If `constructable-style-loader` is chained after `post-loader`, purgecss will be given AST root from PostCSS
 to avoid duplicate parsing of CSS string.

 ### Note about performance